ErrorBoundary

 useErrorBoundary().setError

-In children of <ErrorBoundary/>, we can use useErrorBoundary().setError to make <ErrorBoundary/> aware of the Error without throw.
+In children of <ErrorBoundary/>, we can use useErrorBoundary().setError to make <ErrorBoundary/> aware of the Error without throwing.

 import { ErrorBoundary, useErrorBoundary } from '@suspensive/react'